w3c/wai-curricula/content/designer/navigation-design.md

   * breadcrumb trails to communicate the current location within the site
   * site maps to provide an overview of the entire website
   * search functionalities to navigate to specific parts of the site
+* design methods for users to locate specific web pages within websites, for example:
+  * descriptive page titles
+  * text and visual cues in the navigation menu to indicate the current page
 * evaluate the amount of site navigational components in use, and select components that help users navigate and orient
+* identify related requirements for developers to apply semantics to page titles, headings, and text cues

 #### Teaching Ideas for Topic